 succulent boneless roast with potatoes. pearl onions, and carrots

-Looking for something smaller, try this perfect little pot roast for one.
+If you are looking for something smaller, try this perfect little pot roast dinner for one.

-Vegetables: Tossing the vegetables with a bit of balsamic and olive oil makes a beautiful glaze on the vegetables.
+Vegetables: Tossing the vegetables with some balsamic and olive oil makes a beautiful glaze on the vegetables.

 Seasoning the roast: A nice cut of beef doesn’t need much more than salt and black pepper and maybe some added garlic powder for us garlic lovers.
-It’s important to season the roast well to bring out the natural beef flavors.
+Seasoning the roast well is important to bring out the natural beef flavors.

-Pan juices: To develop the flavor of the pan juices saute the onions and garlic and you can also add some red wine.
-The pan juices will make a beautiful Au Jus or as a base for tasty creamy gravy.
+Pan juices: To develop the flavor of the pan juices, saute the onions and garlic, and you can also add some red wine.
+The pan juices will make a beautiful au jus or a base for tasty, creamy gravy.

 This has been my go-to easy Christmas Dinner recipe for years.
-Add a bottle of wine, homemade cherry pie, a holiday movie and you’ll have one cozy Christmas curled up under the glow of the Christmas tree lights.
+Add a bottle of wine, homemade cherry pie, and a holiday movie, and you’ll have one cozy Christmas curled up under the glow of the Christmas tree lights.

 Sunday Roast Shopping List

-• For the Roast I use boneless Rib roast but another cut of beef will work nicely.
+• I use boneless Rib roast, but another cut of beef will work nicely.

-• Beef Broth is essential and use a low sodium version or better yet, an organic fresh beef broth.
+• Beef Broth is essential.
+Use a low-sodium version or, better yet, organic fresh beef broth.

 • Pearl Onions taste great and look nice, but you can use a chopped onion.

-• The Fresh Garlic cloves are optional but I like to toss a few in whole to roast with the beef.
+• The fresh garlic cloves are optional, but I like to toss a few whole cloves into the pan and roast them with the beef.

 • The Balsamic Vinegar coated on the vegetables is my no-so-secret ingredient.